josina1234/docs/getting_started/raspberrypi_4b_setup.rst

    config.txt
       Added some lines to enable the serial console, camera, etc. wpa_supplicant.conf
       Configuration file for setting up Wifi.
-Modify or complement if your Wifi setup requires it.
+Modify or complement, if your Wifi setup requires it.

+.. attention:: Please replace the password in the :file:`wpa_supplicant.conf` with the correct one!

+Also change your hostname before the first boot, by editing :file:`etc/hosts` and :file:`etc/hostname` on the :file:`rootfs` partition of the SD card.
+Replace the default hostname :file:`raspberrypi` with the new hostname.

+Naming scheme is :file:`hippo-main-nn` for the Raspberry Pi connected with the FCU and :file:`hippo-buddy-nn` if it is the secondary Raspberry Pi.
+Replace :file:`nn` by a two digit long number with leading zero.

 System Configuration
 ********************

 Insert SD card into Raspberry Pi.
 If your network is configured appropriately you can SSH into the Raspberry Pi.
 Otherwise connect your computer with the TX/RX pins of the Raspberry Pi via an USB-serial-converter.

 Login with default credentials, i.e. :code:`pi:raspberry`.
-Change the hostname via :code:`sudo raspi-config` to a meaningful and unique one to avoid hostname resolution conflicts, for instance :code:`visionmodule01`.
-Also change the password by typing :code:`passwd`.
+Change the password by typing :code:`passwd`.

 Perform a system update: